tpham222/Wreck_Detect/README.md

 Now that I had about 1,200 images, I was ready to manually open up each image, look at it, and then click and drag it into a folder with it's label.
 After about 5 of them, I had enough of the process.
 I decided that my time was better spent learning instead!
 Therefore, I decided to learn some basics of a popular computer vision library called "OpenCV".

 Using what I learned and much more time than it would have taken me to label the images instead, I wrote a script [here](https://github.com/tpham222/Wreck_Detect/blob/master/LabelImages.py) that would help make this process a lot easier!

+What this script does is, given a directory containing the images, automatically open the image.
+From there, you can look at the image and decide whether or not it has damage.
+Pressing '1' will copy the image into a 'positives' folder and pressing '2' will copy it into a 'negatives' folder.
+Another image would pop up and the process can be repeated until there are no more images.
+Moving to the next or previous image is as easy as pressing 'D' or 'A', respectively.
+Another feature I added into this script is the ability to select a part of the image that you wanted to capture.
+A blue bounding box would show the area that would be captured.

+Now, don't get me wrong, the labeling process was still pretty manual, but I believe the script reduced the number of steps it necessary...and it was pretty fun to learn and build out.